ocademy-ai/machine-learning/open-machine-learning-jupyter-book/prerequisites/python-programming-basics.md

 ]
 ```

-which, in turn, is the same as:
+Which, in turn, is the same as:

 ```{code-cell}
 transposed = []